-In the case of the suffrage, it made sense to extend rights for all men, but it also made sense to work towards the women’s suffrage at the same time.
+In the case of suffrage, it made sense to extend rights for all men, but it also made sense to work towards women’s suffrage at the same time.

 Another thing I liked about Stone & Co.’s approach was how they developed a state-by-state strategy.
 They had little success, but it signified a multi-pronged approach.

 I could also find things I like about Cady Stanton and Anthony’s approach.
-They focused on many other women’s issues besides the right to vote and they consistently lobbied the Congress to approve a constitutional amendment.
+They focused on many other women’s issues besides the right to vote, and they consistently lobbied Congress to approve a constitutional amendment.

-Both factions utilized their own press in order to educate people about the suffrage and to make a case for granting women the right to vote.
+Both factions utilized their own press so they could educate people about women’s suffrage and make a case for granting women the right to vote.
 The NWSA had The Revolution and the AWSA had The Women’s Journal.

-What Lessons Can Be Learned from the Women’s Suffrage Movement?
+What Lessons Can We Learn from the Women’s Suffrage Movement?

-Fairly quickly, I realized — and this was stated by the National Women’s History Museum in its Rights for Women exhibit — that the factions were needed in order for the overall movement to advance.
+Fairly quickly, I realized — and this was stated by the National Women’s History Museum in its Rights for Women exhibit — that the factions were needed so that the overall movement could advance.

 While the “radical” factions made the moderate factions look “more reasonable” by comparison, they were effective at bringing attention to the women’s suffrage movement as a whole.
 And the women who had been influenced by the Suffragettes in England ultimately used their treatment by authorities to win sympathy for their movement.

 I would say that “radicals” are important for any movement, provided they are non-violent and refrain from destroying property.
 Sometimes, we need aggressive activists who make others uncomfortable and are willing to risk imprisonment.
 As long as they remain non-violent, are organized, and make sure enough people are educated about their movement, members will gain sympathy and clout.